testvon/alecsatin.github.io/_posts/2017-11-19-come-ye-thankful-people-come.md

 tags: [thanksgiving, hymn, fall, gratitude]
 excerpt: "This song of gratitude to the Lord appears in 608 hymnals."
 ---
 According to an online website specializing in hymns[^alR], *Come ye thankful people come* appears in 608 hymnals.
 On the one hand it's a song of gratitude to the Lord for the food provided in this year's harvest.
-Yet the references to Mark 4:26-29 and Matthew 13:24-30 and 36-43, which call for a hastening of God's final harvest.
+Yet the references to Mark 4:26-29 and Matthew 13:24-30 and 36-43, also call for a hastening of God's final harvest.